DBSCAN clustering algorithm in Python (with example dataset)

 1. Choose any point p randomly

-2. Identify all density reachable points from p with ε and minPts parameter
+2. Identify all density reachable points from p with distance scale ε and density threshold minPts parameter

 3. If p is a core point, create a cluster (with ε and minPts)